 The weight of fungi present in forest soils is much greater than the weight of bacteria.
 In grasslands, however, there is around an equal distribution of the two.
 In agricultural soils that are routinely tilled, in contrast, the weight of fungi is less than that of bacteria.

 But how does this apply to me, you may ask?
 Well, if you are trying to create a healthy pasture or self-fertilizing food forest, or even just a productive annual garden you will need to simulate the conditions where the intended plants are originally found.

-So, let’s look at three most common situations you’ll be faced with on your farm: annual gardens, grasslands and food forests, and see what steps you can take to bring your soil to life.
+So, let’s look at the three most common situations you’ll be faced with on your farm: annual gardens, grasslands, and food forests, and see what steps you can take to bring your soil to life.

 Annual plants colonize bare soil following a disturbance.
 As they wither and die at the end of their growing season their remains fall on the ground and act as mulch that bacteria and earthworms feed upon.
 This cycle repeats itself annually, with organic matter building and the creation of humus.
 Here is what to do to replicate these conditions.